National Infant Immunization Week April 21-28

 Centers for Disease Control and Prevention (CDC).

-Adults receiving vaccinations and adults requesting vaccination(s) for a child are required to present a valid picture ID prior to receiving immunization services.
+Adults receiving vaccinations and adults requesting vaccination(s) for a child are required to present an original, current, valid government issued photo ID prior to receiving immunization services.

-A complete shot record is required to obtain immunizations at our clinic for children up to 18 years of age; a school note alone is not sufficient.
+A hard (paper) copy of a complete shot record is required to obtain immunizations at our clinic for children up to 18 years of age; a school note alone is not sufficient.

 Individuals 18 years and older do not need to be accompanied by another adult in order to receive vaccinations.